Tourism in Australia: History

 Tourism traffic continued to be mainly by rail, but also by sea, although the family motor era began in the 1930s to participate in the shorter intrastate traffic.
-A considerable fleet of passenger ships provided frequent and popular services linking most ports between Fremantle and Cairns.
-Other services linked Sydney and Melbourne with Tasmanian ports.
+A considerable fleet of passenger ships like those of State Shipping Service of Western Australia and the Adelaide Steamship Company provided frequent and popular services linking all ports around the country.
+Other services linked Sydney and Melbourne with Tasmanian ports with some still operating ferry services to this day.
 The winter cruise of those days to Queensland ports could be regarded as the equivalent of today's drive or flight north for a winter holiday at the Gold Coast or a Barrier Reef Island, or today's shorter South Pacific cruises.
 The first cruises from Australia to New Zealand were organised in the summer of 1934–35, and Australians were travelling to Britain for as low as $78 in tourist class in the years immediately preceding the Second World War.

 In the period following the Second World War the advent of new and improved methods of transportation, combined with rising standards of living and the energetic publicising of foreign destinations, developed international travel into a mass movement.
 New ocean liners shortened travelling time considerably, and travel by car and bus increased in many countries.
 Most of all, air travel became widely available, faster, safer, and cheaper.
 The beginning of the Jet Age in 1960, with larger aeroplanes carrying more than 100 passengers at speeds approximating 600 miles per hour, diminished the world by half in terms of time.
 Rising standards of living in the post-war period led to greater expenditure on tourism, thus making it more important to the national economy.

 Australia has shared in this worldwide expansion of travel, particularly in respect of its domestic tourism.
 Because of the marked increase in incomes and private car ownership among large sections of the population, greater leisure time, three weeks of paid annual holidays (introduced first in New South Wales in 1958) and the introduction of long-service leave, thousands of Australians now travel by road into almost every part of the country.
 This has led to investment in the development of new and improved facilities, especially accommodation, of new resorts at dispersed points around Australia, and modifications in organisation and methods of tourist administration, development and promotion.
 These activities, in turn, have had an important influence on matters such as the improvement of highways and the opening up of national parks and foreshores.

 A White Paper was produced analysing the tourist industry in Australia in 2003.
 A Tourism 2020 strategy was produced and implemented.